adslbarxatov/SCP/docs/index.md

 ### 3. Advertisements

-:warning: **Advertisements** in Lab communities are only allowed in case described in clause 2 of the Applications development policy, that is when members of the Policy Scope submit information about their own developments or when the Laboratory covers its activities and projects.
+Advertisements in Lab communities are only allowed in case described in clause 2 of the Applications development policy, that is when members of the Policy Scope submit information about their own developments or when the Laboratory covers its activities and projects.

 *Untargeted (generic) ads elements can be grounds for a permanent ban*.

-### 4. Content
+### 4. No payments and / or restrictions for content are permitted

-:warning: **No payments and / or restrictions for content are permitted**.
-All texts, pictures, diagrams, datasets and other information objects (including Objects of the Application development policy) must be made available by the Lab to members and must be made available by members to the Laboratory free of any copyrights and without any payments, explicit and implied.
+All texts, pictures, diagrams, datasets and other information objects (including Objects of the Application development policy) are provided by the Lab to members and privided by members to the Laboratory free of any copyrights and without any payments, explicit and implied. *All related rights issues are resolved by sender by himself before submitting of content.

-*All related rights issues should be resolved by sender before submitting of content.
-Non-free content must be removed from free access*.
+Non-free content is removed from free access*.

 The indication of the content author is allowed.
-If there is no author information, the user who provided the content must be listed as the creator of the content.
+If there is no author information, the user who provided the content is listed as the creator of the content.

 &nbsp;